great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_python.md

     The code example uses the default Data Source for Pandas to access the `.csv` data from the file at the specified URL path.

-    Alternatively, if you have already configured Data in GX Cloud you can use it instead.
+    Alternatively, if you have already configured your data in GX Cloud you can use it instead.
 To see your available Data Sources, run:

     ```title="Python" name="docs/docusaurus/docs/cloud/connect/connect_python.py - list data sources"
     ```